nickathone/AllOverIt/README.md

 # Overview
-**AllOverIt** began as a general purpose library in 2015 and has since evolved into a suite of libraries aimed at providing a simplified, consistent, approach to cross-cutting and functional concerns such as caching, serialization, threading, reflection, conversions, mapping, event messaging, validation, AWS AppSync, data (`IEnumable<T>` and `IQueryable<T>`) filtering and pagination, and much more.
+**AllOverIt** began as a general purpose library in 2015 and has since evolved into a suite of libraries aimed at providing a simplified and consistent approach to cross-cutting and functional concerns such as caching, serialization, threading, reflection, conversions, mapping, event messaging, validation, AWS AppSync, data (`IEnumable<T>` and `IQueryable<T>`) filtering and pagination, and much more.